 - Frameless showers.
 These create space and simplicity against a tiled wall.
 Make sure you add a drip strip to prevent against water leaking through the gaps between the glass and tiles.

 - Flat, side & corner contours.
 A one-piece, seamless acrylic wall lining makes for a complete storage system and easy cleaning.
+There are rectangle, round or square shower enclosures, to fit your space.

 - Acrylic walls.
 Choose from a variety of sizes and options (with or without corner storage or shaving footrests).